ymadoff/ryba/hadoop/doctor.md

 chown $user /data/*/yarn/local/usercache/$user/filecache
 chown -R $user:$user /data/*/yarn/local/usercache/$user/filecache

-The cause is still unkown.
+The cause is still unknown.

 There are a few concequences of this curruption.